SimondieZ/NaturalNumber/README.md

 You need to install the following software(s) before you start working with the app.
 If you have them already installed in your Machine, then it's good.

    * JDK / JRE - Java 11 or later
-   * Apach Maven - Install only when you build project outside of your IDE.
+   * Apache Maven - Install only when you build project outside of your IDE.
 IDE does come with built in Maven.
    * PostgreSQL
    * IDE(optional) - Any options below:
        * Eclipse